Q. When I bake, can I leave out the salt from recipes? I'm trying to reduce the amount of salt in my diet.

 A. Right in your own kitchen!

-Puree a can or two of your fav beans (rinsed & drained) using the food process or blender.
+Puree a can or two of your favorite beans (rinsed & drained) using the food processor or blender.
 Add a little bit of water to make it the consistency you like.
 That's it!

 Flavor, if desired, with anything & everything - garlic, onion, roasted red peppers – anything!